-The Lake Windermere Ambassadors encourage everyone to be a good steward of their environment.
-This means taking care of the lake, and teaching others how to take better care of it, as well.
+The Lake Windermere Ambassadors strive to be good stewards of their environment.
+This means taking care of the lake and watershed, and teaching others how to take better care of it as well.

 Whiteway Ambassador Project: Winter Stewardship of the Lake

 In the winter of 2016-2017, the Lake Windermere Ambassadors partnered with the Toby Creek Nordic Ski Club to pilot a new Whiteway Ambassador project.
-The partnership served to introduce a more consistent Ambassadors presence on the frozen lake, and to cultivate awareness about winter water stewardship while also collecting donations for the maintenance of the Whiteway by the ski club (Lake Windermere’s world-class skating trail!), a portion of which returns to Ambassadors programs.
+The partnership introduced a more consistent Ambassadors presence on the frozen lake, and cultivated awareness about winter water stewardship while also collecting donations for the maintenance of the “Whiteway” (Lake Windermere’s world-class skating trail!) by the ski club , a portion of which returns to Ambassadors programs.

 The Lake Windermere Ambassadors will continue to look for creative ways to engage winter users of Lake Windermere, using the Ambassadors ice hut, and through developing similar partnerships with winter recreation groups.
-Ideas for future activities include winter season lake sampling with ice-fishing hut participation, ice fishing demos with winter wildlife education component, and interpretive skating activities on the lake.
+Future activities might include winter season lake sampling, ice fishing demos, and interpretive skating activities on the lake.